MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-transition.md

     1. **License and SKU changes**
         1. **No immediate changes or impact**: Your current license and entitlements continue to work as before.
         1. **When it's time to renew your license**, you'll have the option to renew your current license or switch to the new Customer Insights license.
 Until then, there's no change to your current license or entitlement.
 More details about what is included in the license and pricing is available on the [Customer Insights pricing page](https://dynamics.microsoft.com/ai/customer-insights/pricing/).
 Your partner or authorized reseller can also provide more detailed information and offers available to you.
-    1. **Transition to real-time marketing** - As an existing outbound customer, you won't see any change in your existing orgs, but you'll see the following changes in new orgs:
+    1. **Transition to real-time journeys** - As an existing outbound customer, you won't see any change in your existing orgs, but you'll see the following changes in new orgs:
-        1. **New org creation**: By default, the new org will only include real-time marketing.
+        1. **New org creation**: By default, the new org will only include real-time journeys.
 You'll need to use the available self-serve user experience in the **Settings** > **Version** page to add outbound marketing.
 The same process is required if an existing org is reinstalled, copied, or otherwise put through any steps that cause a reset or reinstall.
-        1. **New features available only in real-time marketing**: You should start planning for transitioning to real-time marketing.
+        1. **New features available only in real-time journeys**: You should start planning for transitioning to real-time journeys.
 At this time, we haven't announced a date for removing outbound.
-However, product enhancements and many new exciting capabilities with generative AI and Copilots will only be available in real-time marketing.
+However, product enhancements and many new exciting capabilities with generative AI and Copilots will only be available in real-time journeys.

 1. **I am a new Dynamics 365 Marketing customer.
 How do these changes impact me?**